caml-pkcs11/opkcs11-tool/WIN32.md

 First:

   * [Download and install the OCaml WODI environment](http://wodi.forge.ocamlcore.org/download.html)
-  * When installing Cygwin, configure you mirror and add the following addition packages
+  * When installing Cygwin, configure your mirror and add the following additional packages
     * autoconf
     * automake